 F. EXAMPLE MEMORANDUM FROM CASEBOOK COMMITTEE TO CANDIDATE (1 PAGE MAXIMUM)

 Please do not use this example as a template, but as a guide for the level and tone of the message.
 Please do not include the commmittee's recommendation in this memorandum.
+Do not refer to reviewer letters.

 EXAMPLE